Skip to main content

 when:

-Conditional action that evaluates if the insertion will take place.
+Conditional action that evaluates whether the insertion will take place.
 The available option is not-exists, which receives the text or file to be evaluated by the condition.

 not-exists:

-Check whether the values entered in the value field exist in the file.
-If it exists, the update, remove, and clear actions will not be performed.
+Checks whether the values entered in the value field exist in the file.
+If they exist, the update, remove, and clear actions will not be performed.

 hooks: